Christmas in the Land of Castles - Royal City of LochesChristmas in the Land of Castles - Royal City of Loches

 From Saturday 29 November 2025 to Sunday 4 January 2026

-Seven of the Loire Valley’s greatest châteaux are celebrating the spirit of the festive season with exceptional tours and events: it’s “Christmas in the land of châteaux”, in Touraine.
-You’ll be amazed at each of these seven monuments, which feature themes emblematic of the Christmas season: toys, lights, delicacies, porcelain, tales, legends and winter nature.
+Six of the Loire Valley’s greatest châteaux are celebrating the spirit of the festive season with exceptional tours and events: it’s “Christmas in the land of châteaux”, in Touraine.
+You’ll be amazed at each of these six monuments, each of which feature themes emblematic of the Christmas season: toys, lights, delicacies, porcelain, tales, legends and winter nature.
 All have the same objective: to put stars in the eyes of children and adults alike!

 Noël en Touraine, au pays des châteaux !